Read the Passage: Romans 10

 After citing Israel’s attempts at law-keeping at Rom.
 10:3, in Rom 10:5 Paul points out the implication of such self-salvation efforts as he quotes Lev.
 18:5, “The man who does those things shall live by them.”
 Paul’s point here is that salvation by law-keeping would require complete obedience, which is an impossibility (cf. Gal.
 3:10, 21; Jas.
 2:10).
 Given that self-salvation is not possible, at Rom.
 10:6–7 Paul personifies salvation by faith alone and cites Deut.
 30:12–14 to argue that grace-based salvation is freely available to all.
 Observe that Rom.
 10:7, “‘Who will descend into the abyss?’ (that is, to bring Christ up from the dead),” is often cited in conjunction with Eph.
 4:9–10 and 1 Pet.
-3:19 to support of the doctrine of Jesus’ descent into Hades.
-While this teaching may or may not be true, Paul’s point here is to show that it is not necessary for mankind to descend into Hades in order to be saved.
+3:19 to support of the teaching of Jesus’ descent into Hades.
+While this doctrine may or may not be accurate, Paul’s point in this passage is to show that it is not necessary for mankind to descend into Hades in order to be saved.

 Rom.
 10:9–10 is one of clearest and most cited explanations of the gospel in Scripture, as Paul explains, “If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
 Next, at Rom.
 10:11, which is an important verse for Paul’s Jewish readers, Paul quotes Isa.
 28:16, writing, “Whoever believes on Him will not be put to shame” (cf. Isa.
 49:23; Jer.
 17:7).
 This Old Testament citation is essential, for here Paul demonstrates that salvation has always been by faith alone and that it has always been available to the Gentiles.
 In the following verse, Paul exegetes his own citation of Isa.
 28:16 as he explains the breadth of the gospel, teaching, “There is no distinction between Jew and Greek . . . to all who call upon Him” (Rom.
 10:12).